About the service

 If you are concerned about your child's speech, language, communication or feeding/swallowing - advice and referral can be made through your GP, Health Visitor, School Nurse or other professionals who may be involved with your child.
 You are also welcome to ring your local Speech and Language Team.

 Schools, Nurseries and other child care settings can also refer on parent's behalf by using the appropriate referral form below:

-Referral form for school aged: SALT: School Age Referral Form [pdf] 443KB
+Referral form for school aged: School Age Referral & Consent May 20.doc [doc] 1MB

 Please note that to use these forms signed parental consent is needed.
 Any referrals without consent will not be accepted.